SimoescBruno/SimoescBruno/README.md

 - 👋 Hi, I’m @SimoescBruno
-- 👀 I’m interested in Cloud Security
-- 🌱 I’m currently learning Oracle Cloud, AWS, Azure and Python
-- 💞️ I’m looking to collaborate on Oracle Cloud
+- 👀 I’m looking to collaborate on AWS or k8s
-- 📫 How to reach me ...

 <!---
 SimoescBruno/SimoescBruno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.